mtanaka25/WashU_Quant_Macro/README.md

  ## Requirements
 I use the latest version of Python and its basic packages (e.g. numpy).
 For MATLAB codes, I use MATLAB R2022a.

-In the codes in `HW1`, I use `freadapi` and `statsmodels` packages, which are not included in standard collections of Python packages.
+In the codes in `HW1` and `HW2`, I use `freadapi` and `statsmodels` packages, which are not included in standard collections of Python packages.
 To use `freadapi`, you need to apply a API key to St. Louis Fed.
 The application is accepted online for free.